ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 with voting.

 - The chair or a delegate (such as a secretariat member) will formally start a vote by emailing the list or as part of a teleconference or meeting.
-For votes that start in a teleconference or meeting that do not record all votes, the vote will also be sent to the email list.
+When a vote starts in a teleconference or meeting but does not record all members' positions, the vote will also be sent to the email list.

 - Discussion and votes will continue on the voting members list, and during any